cdkintz/aps-node-samples-buildingconnected/README.md

 ## Usage

 1. Run `node auth.js` in your terminal.
 2. If you have not already entered your BuildingConnected API client ID and client secret, you will be prompted to enter them.
 The script will save these values in `credentials.ini`.
+You can find your client ID and Secret at aps.autodesk.myapps.
 3. The script will start a local server at `http://localhost:8080` and open your default web browser to begin the OAuth2 process.
 4. Sign in to your Autodesk account when prompted.
 5. After successfully authenticating, you will be redirected to a page displaying your access token.
 The token will also be saved in `credentials.ini`.